plentymarkets/plugin-easy-frame/README.md

 # Easy Frame

-This plugin simply add configurable iFrames in LayoutContainer to show custom content.
+This plugin simply adds configurable iFrames and links them with template containers to show custom content.